The United States resumed dialogue with Venezuela weeks before the elections: “Democratic change will not be easy”

 Focus on Fair and Competitive Elections

 The US has made it clear that the resumption of dialogue is contingent on Venezuela holding fair and competitive elections.
-The Biden administration has expressed concern about the lack of democratic guarantees in the upcoming election, and the dialogue is seen as a means to address these concerns.
+The Biden administration has expressed concern regarding the lack of democratic guarantees in the upcoming election, and the dialogue is seen as a means to address these concerns.

 “We are aware that democratic change will not be easy and requires a serious commitment,” Jean-Pierre said, highlighting the challenges ahead.
 She added that the US remains committed to supporting the people of Venezuela and their right to freely choose their leaders.